lxndrdagreat/game-dev-with-python/README.md

 Shows mouse interaction, text drawing, and using sprites for drawing.

+`Left Click` to check a square (watch out for mines!), `Right Click` to mark a square as "dangerous". `F2` will restart the game.

 #### Further Ideas

 - UI to select difficulty
 - Allow resizing the window
+- Recognize the player's achievement when he wins

 ### Sokoban